 Studio junkie!
-2 Diplomas and over 600 hours of practice to my meter :)
+2 Diplomas and over 600 hours of studio time to my meter :)

 If you want a great sounding mix , you can trust me to achieve this goal.
 I mix at -6 Db, to leave enough headroom for the mastering process.
 In the other hand, if you have your mix, but you need a mastering, I do that too!
 I don't work alone so I can also provide a mix and a master (you are not supposed to master what you mixed, apparently)

 Important thing. if you send me your session, I need to know some crucial specs, like your DAW, your session needs to be ready for the mix (naming the tracks) My DAW's are Cubase 5, Nuendo 4, and Protools 10, if it doesn't fit, you can send the audio files (named, with their timecode)